By Olivia Cahoon

 Despite interactive print making waves in the publishing industry, there are still few requests for this type of value-added print method.
 According to Levenson, today’s demands are low because few clients, publishers, and authors know about it.
 However, awareness is growing.

-“We hope the Introduction to Graphic Communications makes the print buyer community—particularly book publishers—aware of the benefits of interactive print methods,” says Levenson.
+“We hope the Introduction to Graphic Communication makes the print buyer community—particularly book publishers—aware of the benefits of interactive print methods,” says Levenson.

 While these were produced on a RICOH Pro VC60000, Clickable Paper works with any printed output.
 “To be specific, any traditional or digital printing process would work including lithography, flexography, gravure, screen printing, letterpress, electrostatic, electrophotographic, as well as inkjet,” says Levenson.